gardener/gardener/docs/proposals/26-workload-identity.md

 - SPIRE agents associate the identities with the nodes where the workload is running, but in Gardener we are more interested in the Seeds and the workload itself, not the nodes.
-With custom plugins it should be possible to make it fit the gardener case.
+With custom plugins it should be possible to make it fit the Gardener case.
 - SPIRE server needs a database to store various information about the cluster, operating additional stateful component will require certain investment.
 - Seems to be not so friendly when the server and agents are running in different clusters, especially on different clouds, as node attestation done by the server needs somehow to evaluate the nodes with the cloud providers.
-  With custom plugins it should be possible to make it fit gardener case.
+  With custom plugins it should be possible to make it fit Gardener case.

 ### Kubernetes Service Account Tokens From Garden Cluster